-Plaintiffs who believe they have been defamed online should bring a claim against the person or entity that actually made the defamatory statement.
-In doing so, the plaintiff will have to file suit in an appropriate state court.
-The appropriate state court should be determined after a jurisdictional analysis is conducted by an attorney.
+Instead, plaintiffs who believe they have been defamed online should bring a claim against the person or entity that actually made the defamatory statement.
+In doing so, the plaintiff will have to file suit in an appropriate state or federal court.
+The appropriate court should be determined after a jurisdictional analysis is conducted by an attorney.

 What Constitutes Defamation Online?